A reflection on eight decades of work to create a just and vibrant Minnesota By Foundation President and CEO Eric J. Jolly, Ph.D.

 - Construction and eventual expansion of the Minnesota Children’s Museum in Saint Paul.

 - Opening of the Science Museum of Minnesota in downtown Saint Paul along the riverfront.

 - Allocation of program related investment (PRI) dollars to organizations like CommonBond Communities.
 With PRI dollars from the Foundation, CommonBond is purchasing a property that will preserve an additional 136 units of low-income rental housing.

-- Ongoing partnership with Catholic Charities of St. Paul & Minneapolis; much of recent funding has gone to some of Catholic Charities’ biggest projects, including the development of Higher Ground, an overnight emergency shelter and supportive housing facility, and the remodeling of the Dorothy Day Center.
+- Ongoing partnership with Catholic Charities Twin Cities; much of recent funding has gone to some of Catholic Charities’ biggest projects, including the development of Higher Ground, an overnight emergency shelter and supportive housing facility, and the remodeling of the Dorothy Day Center.

 - Launch of GiveMN, an online giving platform that provides Minnesota nonprofits access to individual contributions from donors.

 - Emergence of new and critical nonprofits like Ujamaa Place and The Sanneh Foundation, to name just a couple.